 What is a Travel Money Card?

 A travel money card is a debit card that is pre-loaded with the foreign currency you need.
-You can purchase these cards from banks, foreign currency exchange booths, Australia Post and some airlines.
-When you need to use your card, you can withdraw cash from ATMs or use it as a credit card to book accommodation online, tours or fancy restaurants.
+You can purchase these cards from banks, foreign currency exchange providers, Australia Post and some airlines.
+When you need to use your card, you can withdraw cash from ATMs or use it as a credit card to book accommodation online, tours or restaurants.

-Advantages of a travel card
+Features of a travel money card

-Disadvantages of a travel card
+Disadvantages of a travel money card

 These sneaky hidden fees include: